AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-03-26-ES6#1-var-let-const.md

 // ReferenceError: functionScoped is not defined
 ```

-In the first example the value of `var` global leaked out of the block-scope and could be accessed from the global scope whereas in the second example `var` was confined inside a function-scope and we could not access it from outside.
+In the first example the value of the `var` global leaked out of the block-scope and could be accessed from the global scope, whereas in the second example `var` was confined inside a function-scope and we could not access it from outside.

 &nbsp;

 ## `Let`

-`let` (and `const` are **block scoped** meaning that they will be available only inside of the block where they are declared and its sub-blocks.
+`let` (and `const`) are **block scoped**, meaning that they will be available only inside of the block where they are declared and its sub-blocks.

 ``` javascript
 // using `let`